Find Nursing Colleges

 Wichita, KS

-You’ll join some of the best and brightest minds around you if you attend Newman University.
-The school came in at #3 on this year’s Best Nursing Master’s Degree Schools in the Plains States Region list.
-Newman University is a small private not-for-profit school located in the city of Wichita.
+You’ll join some of the best and brightest minds around you if you attend University of Nebraska Medical Center.
+The school came in at #4 on this year’s Best Nursing Master’s Degree Schools in the Plains States Region list.
+Located in the city of Omaha, UNMC is a public college with a small student population.

 #5